-Men, and especially older men, can experience a range of sexual dysfunctions, including premature ejaculation (PE), erectile dysfunction (ED) and delayed ejaculation (DE).
-Unfortunately, even younger guys are experiencing such issues at an increasing rate possibly due to lifestyle factors, pornography and environmental factors (endocrine-disruptors).
-Sex and the male erection rely heavily on hormones, especially the sex hormone, testosterone.
-Another hormone that comes into play is estradiol, or estrogen.
-It can be detrimental for a man to have high levels of estrogen because estrogen is typically what gives women their feminine characteristics, while testosterone is what gives men their masculine characteristics.
-Let’s see how these hormones affect PE, ED and DE in more depth with a retrospective case-control study and what you can do if your hormone levels are out of balance.
+It can be detrimental for a man to have high estrogen levels because estrogen is typically what gives women their feminine characteristics, while testosterone gives men their masculine characteristics.
+Let’s see how these hormones affect PE, ED, and DE in more depth with a retrospective case-control study and what you can do if your hormone levels are out of balance.

 The Role of Hormones and Penile Erections

-Hormone, or endocrine, disorders are on the rise and causes issues across different aspects of general health and well-being.
-Disorders such as hypogonadism, thyroid diseases and hyperprolactinaemia have been seen to be associated with erectile dysfunction.
+Hormone, or endocrine, disorders are on the rise and cause issues across different aspects of general health and well-being.
+Disorders such as hypogonadism, thyroid diseases, and hyperprolactinemia have been seen to be associated with erectile dysfunction.
 This is most likely due to testosterone being out of balance.
-Testosterone is the main hormone regulator of penile development and function, affecting erections and ejaculation.
+Testosterone is the primary hormone regulator of penile development and function, affecting erections and ejaculation.

 Hormonal Profile Associated with Erectile Dysfunction and Sexual Issues

 Aromatase, the enzyme that converts testosterone to estrogen, is mainly found in lipid cells.
 This may be why men who are overweight or obese have ED and other sexual dysfunctions – their fat cells are converting more and more testosterone to estrogen, causing an imbalance.
-However, the researchers did note that a moderate level of estrogen is beneficial and good for men.
+However, the researchers noted that a moderate estrogen level is beneficial and good for men.
 Low levels of estrogen are associated with low libido and sexual activity.

 Hormone BALANCE is the Key